Dog fouling and controlling dogs in public places

 Extending of the Carmarthenshire County Council (Dog Control) Public Spaces Protection Order 2016

 The Carmarthenshire County Council (Dog Control) Public Spaces Protection Order 2016 came in to force on the 1st July 2016.
-It was made for a period of 3 years and it therefore due to expire later this year.
-The authority wishes to extend the duration of the order for the next three years in accordance with Section 60 of the Anti-Social Behaviour Crime and Policing Act 2014.
+It was made for a period of 3 years.
+The order has now been extended for a further period of 3 years with effect from the 1st July 2019.

 The order includes:

 There are some exemptions for people with disabilities and for working dogs.

 If you fail to comply with the PSPO you are committing a criminal offence and can be issued with a fixed penalty notice of £100, reduced to £50 if paid within 10 days.
 The maximum fine if prosecuted in the magistrates court is £1,000.

 Existing byelaws introducing seasonal dog exclusions (from May 1 to September 30) at Cefn Sidan and Llansteffan beaches and the byelaw requiring dogs to be kept on leads at all times on Llansteffan Green remain in force.